-Trade waste is collected in trade waste bins and whites sacks.
+Trade waste bins and bags

-Section 45 Trade Waste
+Section 45 Trade waste

 All businesses must either,

-Trade waste means all waste generated at your business address, whether business orientated, for example, paper waste and packaging; or food wrappings or scraps of food consumed on the premises.
+Trade waste means all waste generated at your business address, whether business orientated, for example, paper waste and packaging, or food wrappings or scraps of food consumed on the premises.

-You are required by law to retain these documents and to present them for inspection when asked to do so by Officers of either The Environment Agency or your local Council's Environmental Health Department.
+You will receive a ‘Waste Transfer Notice’ if you choose to enter into a contract with a waste disposal company.
+By law, you must retain these documents and present them for inspection when asked to do so by Officers of either The Environment Agency, or our Environmental Health Section.
 Failure to retain these documents and/or present them when asked can attract a fine.

-Section 34 - Duty of Care
+Section 34 - Duty of care

 This Section places all generators of commercial refuse under a 'Duty of Care' to manage waste properly.
 This means that you must securely store waste and only put it out when it is due for collection.
 If the refuse escapes due to a ripped bag, or tipped over bin, for example, you must retrieve it.
 Until you hand over your waste to a person or organisation, you are responsible for it.
 Failure to comply with this Section can result in a fine.